Akansha0211/Extension/react-app/README.md

 # Getting Started with Flask + React

 ### Create a virtual env(Inside project folder)
-npx create-react-app react-app
+Clone Github repo and then you can install frontend dependencies inside react-app folder sing node package manager & backend dependencies using pip python installer npx create-react-app react-app

 ###How it will work:
-templates folder will contain index.html once you create a build version of your react-frontend
+templates folder will contain index.html once you create a build version of your react-frontend Run main.py available in the flask-backend folder to start the flask server Now start react application using npm start (will serve the web application)

 ## Available Scripts